javierpeces/my-ansible-playground/01-ansible-ping.md

-Common mistake: adding a box in ansible/hosts
-And trying to run ansible stuff by its name
+Common mistake: adding a box in ansible/hosts and trying to run ansible stuff by its name

 ```
 $ ansible -m ping archlnx64